memfault/interrupt/_drafts/offensive-programming.md

 We've all been here as embedded developers, bringing up new boards, drivers, modules, and applications, wondering why and how we got into this mess.
-Root causing these issues is like peeling an onion: each layer we dig into while debugging, we smile a bit less and a few more tears are released.
-Ultimately, these sorts of issues are a result of developer error, either calling functions out of order, at the wrong time, or with incorrect arguments.
+Root causing these issues is like peeling an onion: each layer we dig through while debugging, we smile a bit less and a few more tears are shed.
+These sorts of issues are often a result of developer error, either calling functions out of order, at the wrong time, or with incorrect arguments.
 They could also be because the system was in a bad state, such as out of memory or deadlocked.

 The firmware _knows_ there is an issue, and it likely knows _what the issue is_,